hpxmlwg/hpxml/guide/source/program_administrator/identify_data_needs.rst

 This also provides flexibility to receive the same data in multiple formats.
 For example, air leakage could be represented in CFM50, ACH or ACH50.

-Setting the Data Requirement Level for Your Program
+Setting the Program's Data Requirement Level
 ***************************************************

-As the program administrator, your main task in this step is to determine the data element "requirement level."
-In each of the use cases, you will find three requirement levels:
+The program administrator's main task in this step is to determine the data element "requirement level."
+In each of the use cases, there are three requirement levels:

 Required